Why?

 - If a close relative of the tested alleged father is considered as potential father as well (for example the brother), we need to be informed and a maternal sample is obligatory

-a child that shows one allele corresponding to the mother and the other one to the alleged father at each examined marker position, paternity cannot be excluded.
+A child that shows one allele corresponding to the mother and the other one to the alleged father at each examined marker position, cannot be excluded in paternity.

 A probability of paternity will never be exactly 100% because of the theory of probability and the nature of this calculation, but it will be near to this value and it signifies a proven paternity.
 In the case of an excluded paternity the value is indeed 100%.

-Therefore, the report you receive will confirm your paternity to at least 99.999% (minimum 99.99% without the sample of the mother) or exclude it to 100%.
+Therefore, the report you receive will confirm your paternity to at least 99.999% (minimum 99.99% without the sample of the mother), then the verbal term "paternity practically proven“ is applied or paternity is excluded.

 With a total of more than 60 marker systems, we are perfectly equipped to deal with special cases and more difficult calculations.